electronut/ElectronutLabs-bluey/code/bluey-walkie/README.md

 ![](photo/swing.jpg)

-**Algorithm Used**
+  While walking, the movement of the hand is similar to that of a pendulum, which goes to and fro as shown in fig. This movement makes     bluey to experience some acceleration along y axis, since the board is placed in such a way in the wrist.
+Thus whenever the wrist goes   to one extreme a count is made.
+Similarly the count is incremented when the wrist reaches any one of the extremes during walking.

-* The bluey counts the step with the help of Accelerometer.
-The swinging of hand/leg while walking is sensed by the change in             accelerometer value.
-Considering the walking cycle whenever a leg/hand goes to one extreme it is considered that a foot step is taken.
-Bluey-walkie works in the same principle.
+## Algorithm ##

   **Filtering:**

   Since the device works on realtime it os subjected to noises which distrupts the calculation.
 Hence averaging filter is used